 - Order Birth, Death, and Marriage Certificates – order online, by mail or by appointment

-- Apply for a NEW Concealed Pistol License – cannot be done at this time as fingerprinting requirements cannot be met
+- Apply for a NEW Concealed Pistol License – by appointment only

 - Record or obtain Military Discharge (DD214) – by appointment only